Nsustain/nsustain.com/README.md

 now has one.

 We don't try to optimize our website such that users stay on our website as long as possible.
 No, we don't want you to
 spend all of your time on Nsustain.
-Go write codes, help the environment, or whatever your heart desires.
+Go help the environment, write codes, or whatever your heart desires.

-The goal of our website is to help you find a project that really touches your heart, something you find worthwhile.
+The goal of our website is to help you find a project that really touches your heart, something you find truly worthwhile.
-We'll try to make that process as smooth and enjoyable as possible, but we don't do anything sneaky.
+We'll try to make that process as smooth and enjoyable as possible, and for your information, we don't do anything sneaky.
 We don't store suspicious cookies on your computer.
 In fact, we don't even store any of your name, email, or any other personal information.